Stress is an inevitable part of life.

 The health and happiness of our brain are influenced by multiple interacting factors including our biology, the world around us, other people, and our thoughts, feelings and mindset.

-One useful way to understand how our brain is influenced by so many complex factors is using the Bottom-Up, Outside-In, Top-Down Model of Brain Health.
+One useful way to understand how our brain is influenced by so many complex factors is using my Bottom-Up, Outside-In, Top-Down Framework.

-It’s also a useful framework to find discover different ways to buffer stress.
+It’s also a useful visual representation to discover different ways — biological, social, environmental or psychological — to buffer stress.

 The Bottom-Up, Outside-In, Top-Down model provides us with a simple framework to think about the multiple ‘streams of data’ the brain is processing.